dlebansais/ModelAnalyzer/README.md

 ## Suppressing warnings

 If the code includes unsupported features, this is reported as one or more warnings.
-To remove these warnings and turn off analysis of a class, put a line starting with `// No model` before the class declaration.
+To remove these warnings and turn off analysis for a class, put a line starting with `// No model` before the class declaration.
 For example:

 ````csharp
 // No model